cnjabber/matrix-doc/specification/intro.rst

 domain, it is simply for globally namespacing room IDs.
 The room does NOT reside on the domain specified.

-See the `Identifier Grammar`_ section for full details of the structure of a room ID.
+See the `标识符语法`_ section for full details of the structure of a room ID.

 The following conceptual diagram shows an